Missile defense: Common types of decoys

 Since there can be many forms of this type of deception of a missile system, different categorizations of decoys have developed, all of which operate and are designed slightly different.
 Details of these types of decoys and their effectiveness were provided in a report by a variety of prominent scientists in 2000.

 Replica decoys

 This categorization of decoy is the most similar to the standard understanding of what a missile decoy is.
 These types of decoys attempt to mask the attacking ICBM via the release of many similar missiles.
-This type of decoy confuses the missile defense system by the sudden replication and the sheer number of similar targets.
+This type of decoy confuses the missile defense system by the sudden replication and the sheer amount that the defense has to deal with.
 Knowing that no defense system is 100% reliable, this confusion within the targeting of the defense system would cause the system to target each decoy with equal priority and as if it was the actual warhead, allowing the real warheads chance of passing through the system and striking the target to increase drastically.